 \section{Introduction}

-Quantum computers hold the promise of outperforming classical computers on tasks such as the simulation of quantum mechanical systems \cite{feynman1982simulating,lloyd1996universal}, factoring \cite{shoralgorithms}, unstructured database search \cite{grover1996fast}, and solving linear systems of equations \cite{harrow2009quantum}.
-However, it shows to be much harder to shield qubits, the fundamental building blocks of quantum computers, from environmental noise than it is to shield classical bits \cite{suter2016protecting}, leading to errors in quantum computations.
-These errors can be detected and corrected, provided that noise rates remain below a certain threshold, as is proven by the threshold theorem for fault-tolerant quantum computation \cite{shor1996fault,aharonov1997fault, knill1998resilient,aharonov2008fault}.
-The theorem holds in the presence of spatially and temporally correlated errors \cite{terhal2005fault, aharonov2006fault, aliferis2006quantum, aharonov2008fault,preskill2013sufficient}, albeit possibly at an increased overhead in quantum resources.
-The quantum overhead required for fault-tolerant quantum computation is currently prohibitively large.
+Quantum computers hold the promise of outperforming classical computers on tasks such as the simulation of quantum-mechanical systems~\cite{feynman1982simulating,lloyd1996universal}, factoring~\cite{shoralgorithms}, unstructured database search~\cite{grover1996fast}, and solving linear systems of equations~\cite{harrow2009quantum}.
+However, it is much harder to shield qubits, the fundamental building blocks of quantum computers, from environmental noise than it is to shield classical bits~\cite{suter2016protecting}, leading to errors in quantum computations.
+These errors can be detected and corrected, provided that error probabilities remain below a certain threshold, as is proven by threshold theorems for fault-tolerant quantum computation~\cite{shor1996fault,aharonov1997fault, knill1998resilient,aharonov2008fault}.
+Fault-tolerant quantum computation remains possible in the presence of some forms of spatially and temporally correlated errors~\cite{terhal2005fault, aharonov2006fault, aliferis2006quantum, aharonov2008fault,preskill2013sufficient} but breaks down in others~\cite{clader2021impact}.
+In any case, the quantum overhead required for fault-tolerant quantum computation is currently prohibitively large.

-Nevertheless, the current, pre-error-corrected Noisy Intermediate-Scale Quantum (NISQ) \cite{preskill2018nisq} computers can already outperform classical computers on some tasks, and have hence shown what is called a quantum advantage \cite{arute2019quantum,zhong2020quantum}.
-The tasks for which a quantum advantage has been demonstrated are artificial and have no known applications.
+Nevertheless, current pre-error-corrected noisy intermediate-scale quantum (NISQ)~\cite{preskill2018nisq} computers can already outperform classical computers on some tasks and have hence shown a quantum advantage~\cite{arute2019quantum,zhong2020quantum}.
+However, the tasks for which a quantum advantage has been demonstrated are artificial and have no known applications.
 Thus, the next milestone in the field will be the demonstration of a \emph{useful} quantum advantage.